2023 Solar Incentives Guide for North Ogden, UT - Tax Credits & Rebates

-The ITC applies to the value of solar panels installed on your primary or secondary residence in the United States.
-The solar panels must have been installed on a property you own after January 1, 2006 for you to be eligible for the credit.
-The ITC originally paid out 30% of all costs (panels, accessories, labor and equipment), although the total amount has fluctuated slightly over the last few years between 26-30%.
+The ITC can be applied to solar panels installed on your primary or secondary residence in the United States.
+The solar system must have been installed after January 1, 2006 on a property you own for you to claim the credit.
+The ITC initially covered 30% of all system costs (panels, accessories, equipment and labor), although the total amount has fluctuated over the last few years between 26-30%.
 The installation date of your solar system will determine what percentage you are eligible for.
-There is no cap on the claim amount.
+There is no cap on the amount you can claim.

-In August 2022, the Inflation Reduction Act expanded and extended the ITC, now called the Clean Energy Credit.
-The Clean Energy Credit is valid until 2035.
-Your solar installation project undertaken between 2022 and 2032 may qualify for a 30% tax credit.
-The amount will then decrease slightly on a yearly basis until the current program ends.
-Starting in 2023, it will also be easier to claim credits for energy storage systems with the new act.
+The ITC has been renewed and expanded following the passage of the Inflation Reduction Act in August 2022.
+It's also now called the Clean Energy Credit.
+Now, solar installation projects started after January 1, 2022 and completed by the end of 2032 can qualify for a 30% tax credit.
+This credit amount will then see a slight annual decrease until the end of the current Clean Energy Credit in 2035.
+Starting in 2023, it will also be easier to claim credits for energy storage systems under this new program.

-Click here to learn more about the new Inflation Reduction Act.
-Your local North Ogden solar panel installation expert is the best person to answer your questions about the new Clean Energy Credit and how it may apply to you.
+More information about the new Inflation Reduction Act can be found here.
+Your local North Ogden solar panel installation experts can answer any questions you have and explain how the new Clean Energy Credit will apply to you.

 State & Local Solar Incentives

-Some solar incentives are often also provided at the state and local level.
-Similar to federal incentives, these might include rebates, tax credits and more.
-These incentives might be offered by the Utah government, or by your county or municipality.
-Some incentives may be available for a limited time, while others are ongoing.
+Some solar incentives may be offered at the local or state level.
+Similar to federal incentives, these could include tax credits, rebates and more.
+Incentives might be offered by the state of Utah, or by your county or municipality.
+Certain incentives are available for only a limited time, while others are ongoing.

 Next Steps for Installing Solar in North Ogden